 Dinara shook herself and continued into the cabin, smiling when she saw she’d chosen the car the costume crates had been stuffed into.
 She recognized the markings on one as containing the players’ masks and tried not to think about the last time she’d rummaged through that crate.

 “So much for a quiet trip,” a voice said, and Dinara jumped.

 “Oh, Tabia!
 You startled me,” Dinara said with a laugh.
 The older actress was nestled between two crates, a book in her hands.
 “I promise not to bother you too much.”

-As they left Gallontea behind, Dinara made her way back onto the stairs.
+As they left Gallontea behind, Dinara made her way back out to the stairs.
 Months earlier, when the Webhon Players had wound their way south, the world had been green.
-Now, while the long grasses were still verdant, the trees knew that autumn neared.
+Now, while the long grasses were still verdant, the trees knew that autumn approached.
 The leaves were changed in preparation, like wildfire in color and scope.

 It reflected how Dinara felt inside.
 Changing and adapting, readying for something new.
 Holding onto the door’s handle, Dinara leaned out of the car as far as she dared.
 She laughed as the wind tickled her face and tugged her hair.
 As if in response to her laughter, the train whistled, shrill and loud.
 The wind was cold, but it was colder where Dinara was going— north to Adondai, the capital of the Sheman province.